 Puerto Viejo is a paradise for surfers and beach lovers.
-But aside from surfing, there are plenty of other exciting adventures to experience in this amazing town.
+But aside from surfing, there are plenty of other exciting things to do in Puerto Viejo, Costa Rica.

 Check out the following list with the 10 best things to do in Puerto Viejo.